Be Prepared As you visit, do your part to keep Utah Forever Mighty. Learn more

 The feeling of craning your neck to view the top of the 126-foot falls; how the cool mist refreshes you after the long, hot hike down the path; your yelp as you dunk yourself into the cold, cold water; how you never wanted to hike back to the car.

-Who is Going to Love It
+Who Is Going To Love It

 Kids and dogs will love the swim the most, and you can often hear children giggling and yelling with joy as you approach the falls.
 But, really, who doesn’t love looking at a majestic waterfall?
 This trail offers activities everyone will enjoy.